IceHe/lib/cmd/s/scp.md

 **`-v`**

 **Verbose mode.**
 Causes scp and `ssh` to print debugging messages about their progress.
 This is helpful in debugging connection, authentication, and configuration problems.

 ## Usage

-TODO
+maybe one day…